w3c/web-annotation/admin/CRTransitionRequest.md

 1. "Abstract Data Model": the "Web Annotation Data Model" defines this data model
 2. "Vocabulary": the "Web Annotation Vocabulary" defines the protocol as an RDF/OWL vocabulary; the Working Group also provides the formal vocabulary specification at the http://www.w3.org/ns/oa URL.
 3. "Serializations": The "Web Annotation Data Model" is defined in terms of JSON-LD; the RDF vocabulary has natural serializations in terms of the standard RDF serializations (Turtle, RDF/XML, etc).
-The vocabulary document makes use of HTML.
 The Working Group also plans to publish a Working Group Note on the HTML+RDFa serialization.
 4. "HTTP API": is defined by the "Web Annotation Protocol"
 5. "Client-side API": the Working Group has _not_ fulfilled this requirement due to a lack of interest and necessary expertise.
 6. "Robust Link Anchoring": _part_ of this deliverable is part of the "Web Annotation Data Model", more specifically via Selectors like the Text Quote or CSS selectors.
 The Working Group also initiated a work on "FindText API", which was planned to be published as a joined deliverable with the Web Platform Working Group but, due to the lack of interest by browser vendors, this work has been abandoned.